Can You Get Pregnant From Precum?

 The possibility of pregnancy from precum, or pre-ejaculatory fluid, is a hot topic that’s often discussed.
 But it’s equally as often misunderstood.

-While the chances of pregnancy with precum is low, it’s not impossible.
-That’s why it’s important to get the facts and understand the variables involved.
+While the chances of pregnancy with precum are low, it’s not impossible.
+That’s why getting the facts and understanding the variables is important.
 And that’s what we are here to provide.

-Read on to learn more about pre-ejaculate and the likelihood of getting pregnant from it.
+Read on to learn more about pre-ejaculate and whether you can get pregnant from precum.

 Key takeaways